deepakpatnaik2002/RetinoAI-Advanced-Diabetic-Retinopathy-Staging/README.md

 from Eye Images (Aravind Eye hospital) - APTOS 2019 Challenge.
 The goal is to predict the Blindness Stage (0-4) class from the Eye retina Image using Deep Learning Models (CNN).
- The full dataset consists of 18590 fundus photographs, which are divided into 3662 training, 1928 validation, and 13000 testing images by organizers of Kaggle competition, each photography is of different resolution.
 Here, we consider 5 stages of diabetic retinopathy:
 1. No diabetic retinopathy (label 0)
 2. Mild diabetic retinopathy (label 1)